-Gerry Brooks co-anchors NBC Connecticut News at 6 and 11 p.m. weekdays.
+Gerry Brooks is an anchor at NBC Connecticut News.
+You can watch him weekdays at 6 and 11 p.m. alongside co-anchor Keisha Grant.

-Gerry also served as news director for WAVZ radio in New Haven, and as a reporter for WMAS radio in Springfield, Mass.
+Gerry previously served as news director for WAVZ radio in New Haven, and as a reporter for WMAS radio in Springfield.

 A two-time Emmy award winner, Gerry is involved in several community and charity efforts in Connecticut.
 In 2008, he was inducted into the Silver Circle of the New England Chapter of the National Academy of Television Arts and Sciences, an honor for some who have been in broadcasting for 25 years or more.

 He and his wife Kathy have traveled extensively through Europe and have also visited Argentina and Peru.
 Gerry writes a blog called The Brooks File.